The following article is an excerpt from "A Book of Bible Study"

 Hearing the word of the Lord given by the prophet, the poor widow obeyed that word, even though it seemed completely contrary to human reasoning.
 After all, the cake that she gave to Elijah could have been used to sustain her and her son for one more day.

 Nevertheless, the widow obeyed the word of the Lord, and she did receive a miraculous provision to sustain both her and her son, just as Elijah said she would.
-Instead of having just one more portion of flour and oil to sustain her and her son for one more day, she received God’ provision so that the bowl of flour was not used up and the jar of oil did not run dry until the Lord once again gave His rain, and the provision of food was no longer scarce in the land.
+Instead of having just one more portion of flour and oil, she received God’ provision for her need, and the bowl of flour was not used up and the jar of oil did not run dry until the Lord once again gave His rain, and the provision of food was no longer scarce in the land.

-The widow obeyed the word of God, and as a result of her obedience God provided for her needs, just as He promised that He would.
-In the same way, Jesus told us to seek first the kingdom of God and His righteousness, and then all the things that we need to sustain our lives will be given to us as well (Matthew 6:33).
+The lesson here is that the widow obeyed the word of God, and as a result of her obedience God provided for her needs, just as He promised that He would.
+In the same way, Jesus told us to seek first the kingdom of God and His righteousness, and then all the things that we need to sustain our lives will be given to us (Matthew 6:33).

 In both Matthew 6:25-34 and 1 Kings 17:8-16 the lesson is the same: we are to obey God’s word first and foremost, and when we do so, He will command that provision be made for our lives.
 In some cases, this provision may come in ways that we could not possibly manage by ourselves.